Who is DERIVE?

 RACHA LAKROUF, MScPH

-Iris is a Master's student in the Department of Human Genetics at McGill University, Montreal, Canada.
+Iris is a Doctoral student in the Department of Human Genetics at McGill University, Montreal, Canada and is co-supervised by Dr. Indra Gupta and Dr. Jamie Engert.
 Iris earned her Bachelor of Science from McGill University in Montreal Canada, majoring in psychology and minoring in biology.
-Iris brings skills in computational biology and genomic association studies, and is currently supporting DERVIE's genetic epidemiological investigations with the UK Biobank.
+Iris brings skills in computational biology and genomic association studies, and is currently supporting DERVIE's genetic epidemiological investigations with the

-Racha is a doctoral student in the Department of Epidemiology, Biostatistics and Occupational Health at McGill University, in Montreal, Canada.
+Racha is a doctoral student in the Department of Epidemiology, Biostatistics and Occupational Health at McGill University, in Montreal, Canada and is supervised by Dr. Scott Weichenthal.
 Her thesis aims to examine the consequences of air pollution on child health.
 Racha holds two Bachelor of Science degrees from McGill University, majoring first in life sciences and second in ecological determinants of health.
 She also holds a Master of Science in Public Health degree from the same institution.

 YIRAN SHUO, BSc